Gourmet Caramel Apples: A quick and simple guide to making your own caramel apples from scratch at home. It's easier than you think!

 My favorite is Granny Smith.
 There is something about the tartness of the apple with the sweetness of the toppings that makes it the perfect combination in my opinion.
 However, if you tend to think that Granny Smith are a bit too tart, you can try these options:

-The caramel will take a while to get to boiling point, but once it does…things move quickly.
-Be sure to have everything laid out and prepped ahead of time so that you can move quick.
-During the dipping phase, if the caramel becomes to thick you can place it back on the heat for it to soften up again.
+The caramel will take a while to get to boiling point, but once it does...things move quickly.
+It's helpful have everything laid out and prepped ahead of time so that you can move quick.
+This includes having a baking sheet with wax paper ready and any toppings you plan to use.

 Gourmet Apple Toppings

 For these apples, I wanted an elegant and timeless appeal.
-I also really wanted to stick to a color scheme so these are the toppings I used.
+I also really wanted to stick to a color scheme so I used mini chocolate chips, white sugar crystals, white sprinkles and chopped nuts.

 Caramel apples are best stored in the fridge and should be enjoyed within a week of making them.
 The apples may last longer if you do not insert the stick before dipping.